If you are a man who can't ejaculate during sex or masturbation, help is at hand!

 Best wishes, Rod Phillips

-But for both men and women, it's normal, natural and satisfying when lovemaking ends with the man reaching his climax while he makes love to her.
+For both men and women, it's normal, natural and satisfying when lovemaking ends with the man reaching his climax while he makes love to her.
 In other words, lovemaking ends naturally when the man comes inside his partner, if that's what they both wish.

 But just why is ejaculation so important?
-Well, for a woman, having a man come inside her vagina is at the very least proof of her sexual desirability.
-And for a man, it's the culmination of the most powerful human instinct as well as being very satisfying and pleasurable.
+Well, for a woman, having a man come inside her vagina is – at the very least – proof of her sexual desirability.
+And for a man, it's the culmination of the most powerful human instinct – as well as being very satisfying and pleasurable.

 The simple fact is this: it makes a man feel very masculine, at a very profound level.
-It makes a woman feel desirable and gives her profound emotional fulfillment.
+It makes a woman feel desirable and gives her deep emotional fulfillment.
 Therefore, when a man cannot reach the natural conclusion of lovemaking easily, both he and his partner suffer.

 This problem may seem hard to understand: for the majority of men, not being able to 'release' naturally during intercourse is unthinkable.
-Indeed, the majority of men have a problem delaying their climax for a reasonable time.
+Indeed, the majority of men have a problem delaying ejaculation for a reasonable time.